authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 downside is that the caching mechanism might need to check for certificate revocation, and then re-fetch images.

+## Image Display

+Although BIMI does not define an aspect ratio for Brand Indicators it is expected that the majority of receivers will display them in a square or circular space.
+Is it recommended to brands that their Indicators should be constructed to display in a 1:1 aspect ratio, receivers should design the user interface display for BIMI Indicators with this in mind.

 ## Privacy Concerns

 There is some concern that the retrieval of the iconography could result in a privacy leak.